Long-chain perfluorocarboxylic acids (LC-PFCAs), their salts and precursors

 In August 2012, the Final Ecological Screening Assessment on Long-chain (C9-C20) Perfluorocarboxylic Acids, their Salts, and their Precursors was released and the related notice was published in the Canada Gazette, Part I: Vol. 146, No. 34 - August 25, 2012.

 Additionally, it is concluded that LC-PFCAs and their salts meet the criteria for persistence but do not meet the criteria for bioaccumulation potential set out in the Persistence and Bioaccumulation Regulations.
-Nevertheless, the weight-of-evidence is sufficient to conclude that LC-PFCAs and their salts accumulate and biomagnify in terrestrial and marine mammals.
+Nevertheless, the weight of evidence is sufficient to conclude that LC-PFCAs and their salts accumulate and biomagnify in terrestrial and marine mammals.

 A Proposed Risk Management Approach on Long-chain (C9-C20) Perfluorocarboxylic Acids (PFCAs), their Salts, and their Precursors was also released on August 25, 2012 for a 60-day public comment period.
-Comments and the Government's response are provided in the summary of public comments on the proposed risk management approach on LC-PFCAs, their salts, and their precursors.
+Comments and the Government's responses are provided in the summary of public comments on the proposed risk management approach on LC-PFCAs, their salts, and their precursors.
 Comments received were considered during the development of the proposed risk management action.

 Draft ecological screening assessment and risk management scope